 - 1. The Diocese of Peoria recognizes that sexual abuse of minors often causes serious and continuing emotional and psychological problems for the victim.
-Therefore, the Diocese is committed to providing victims of such misconduct with appropriate professional assistance to address these consequences of abuse by any personnel of the Diocese.
-The Bishop of Peoria will appoint a Victim Assistance Coordinator to provide such assistance.
+The Diocese is committed to providing victims of such misconduct with appropriate pastoral care and professional assistance to address these consequences of abuse by any personnel of the Diocese.
+The Victim Assistance Coordinator, appointed by the Bishop, coordinates assistance for persons who report to have been sexually abused as minors.
 It is the policy of the Diocese that victims must be treated justly. - 2.
-When credible accusations are made of sexual misconduct with a minor involving any personnel of the Diocese, contact by the Victim Assistance Coordinator with the alleged victim will be promptly initiated.
+The Victim Assistance Coordinator shall promptly contact any individual who reports having been sexually abused as a minor by any personnel of the Diocese.
 Contact should be made for the purpose of offering whatever concern or solace may be needed, with no comment as to the truth of any accusation.
 Medical, mental health, and spiritual assistance may be offered according to the specific situation presented. - 3.
-Under the direction of the Victim Assistance Coordinator, competent counselors and social workers will offer to provide for appropriate assistance to persons who make a credible claim that any personnel of the Diocese sexually abused them when they were minors.
+Under the direction of the Victim Assistance Coordinator, competent counselors and social workers are available to provide appropriate assistance to persons making an allegation that any personnel of the Diocese sexually abused them when they were minors.
 This outreach will be made regardless of whether the alleged abuse was recent or occurred many years in the past.
-The outreach will include the offer of counseling, spiritual assistance, support groups, or other social services agreed upon between the victim and the Diocese.
+The outreach will include the offer of counseling, spiritual assistance, support groups, or other social services, as agreed upon between the victim and the Diocese.